debghs/kiwi/README.md

 # Kiwi

-Kiwi is a highly interactive and responsive web application designed with a user-friendly interface.
+Kiwi is a highly interactive and responsive e-commerce web application designed with a user-friendly interface.
 This project leverages modern web development technologies to provide a seamless user experience, state management, authentication, and secure payment processing.

 ## Table of Contents